 The EYFS curriculum, PE is covered in the Physical Development Early Learning Goals.
 Children in our Nursery and Reception have the opportunity to complete fine and gross motor activities in a range of high-quality learning areas both indoors and outdoors.
 During this continuous provision time children are able to develop fundamental skills and master basic movements which will assist them with their overall development.
 Children in EYFS also participate PE sessions.

 In Key Stage 1 the lessons are taught by the class teacher or a specialist teacher.
 During these lessons, children will have opportunities to participate and perform in a range of physical activities.
 In Key Stage 2 the lessons are also taught by class teachers or a specialist teacher and children learn how to continue to apply and develop their broad range of skills.

-Children in KS2 to participate in swimming lessons at the local baths.
+Children in KS2 participate in swimming lessons at the local baths.

-The children in KS2, pre and post covid, participate in competitions in the area: basketball, football, netball and dodgeball.
+The children in KS2 participate in competitions in the area: basketball, football, netball and dodgeball.

 As part of our staff’s own professional development we also work with First 11 Sports Coaching and Rising Stars Dance Academy.

 At St Elisabeth's, we offer and enrichment PE curriculum in addition to the core PE sessions.
 Reception to Year 6 have the opportunity to participate in hoopla hooping, football, multi skills and street dance.

 Children also have the opportunity for active playtimes and lunchtimes.
 Staff and playground leaders train children in year 5 to offer a range of active games.
 Year 6 also have the opportunity to participate in a lunchtime sports club led by coaches.

 During the summer term, sports days are held for EYFS, KS1 and KS2 covering traditional sporting activities however the focus during these events is participation and enjoyment.